yagitoshiro/TiAudioRecorder/README.md

 TiAudioRecorder
 ===========================================

 Titanium Mobile module for Android.
 You can record audio data with this module.
-Don't be eveil.
+Don't be evil.

 USAGE
 ---------------------